 If you or someone you know has experienced sex trafficking, freedom is possible.
 Check out the resources available below or email [email protected] for more information.
 If this is an emergency situation, call the National Trafficking Hotline at 1-888-373-7888

 If you have suffered some form of abuse or exploitation, it is not your fault.
 You can begin the process of healing and not suffer in silence anymore.
 Check out the resources available below or email [email protected] for more information.

 Southern Arizona Against Sexual Assault (SACASA) provides crisis services, advocacy, support, therapy, and education for individuals and families impacted by sexual trauma.
 For more information, visit www.sacasa.org

 Jewish Family and Children’s Services provides a variety of counseling services to those who are survivors of trauma, abuse/neglect, victims of crime, and sexual abuse/exploitation.
 Their clinicians are highly trained to help people who have been sex trafficked, regardless of gender or sexual orientation.
 They work with clients of all ages, free of charge.
 Visit www.jfcstucson.org to learn more.

-The nation’s largest anti-sexual violence organization.
-Operates the National Sexual Assault Hotline at 1.800.656.HOPE.
-Promotes the prosecution of rapists, provides services to victims, and tons of information and statistics about sexual violence – visit rainn.org
+The nation’s largest anti-sexual violence organization, RAINN operates the National Sexual Assault Hotline at 1.800.656.HOPE.
+RAINN promotes the prosecution of rapists, provides services to victims, and has information and statistics about sexual violence – visit rainn.org